This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Liquids will help flush the contrast liquid from your body.
 Ask how much liquid to drink each day and which liquids are best for you.

 Ask your healthcare provider when it is okay for you to drive.
-He may tell you to wait 48 hours before you drive to decrease your risk for bleeding.
+He or she may tell you to wait 48 hours before you drive to decrease your risk for bleeding.

 Returning to work: